 Numbness in one or both hands describes a loss of feeling in the hands or fingers.
-Numbness in hands often occurs with other changes, such as a pins-and-needles feeling, burning or tingling.
+Numbness in hands often happens with other changes, such as a pins-and-needles feeling, burning or tingling.
 Your arm, hand or fingers may feel clumsy or weak.

 Possible causes of numbness in one or both of your hands include: